GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 What’s the difference between GFunds with GSave?

-Another difference is the speed at which you can withdraw your money (liquidity).
-GSave withdrawal speed should be instant because you are taking our funds out of your savings account.
+Another difference is the speed at which you can put in and pull out your money (liquidity).
+GSave withdrawal speed is instant because you are taking our funds out of your savings account.

 Which gives better interest – GSave or GFunds?

-Currently, GSave gives interest at 0.5%-4% annually.
+Currently, GSave gives interest for savings at 0.5%-6% annually, depending on the GSave product.
 Originally, GFunds had only a money market fund to invest in, and it had a year-to-date annual interest rate of around 0.63%.
-However, since they now provide other riskier funds to invest in and higher yields, then it’s definitely worth a second look.
+However, since they now provide other riskier funds to invest in and higher yields, it’s definitely worth a second look.

 If you want relatively steady but low returns, then go for GSave accounts.
 If you want higher returns but with higher risk, then pick a more aggressive fund in GFunds.